2011 Texas Rangers season: September

-Post season
+Postseason

 ALDS: Tampa Bay Rays vs. Texas Rangers

 After losing the first game of a best-of-5 playoff series against Tampa Bay, the Rangers rebounded to win the next three games (including both games in Tampa Bay) to take the series 3–1.
 Colby Lewis' game 3 start was only the 17th game in postseason history to have a starter go at least 6 innings with 1 hit or less, and Lewis became the eighth pitcher to do so in a postseason game while recording 6 or more strikeouts.

 The Rangers clinched the ALDS in game four and became the third franchise to advance to the ALCS in consecutive years during the past decade.
 Matt Harrison lasted only 5 innings in game 4, but recorded 9 strikeouts in the outing.
 Harrison is the 10th player to throw 9 strikeouts or more in fewer than 6 innings in a postseason game.
 Adrián Beltré became the fifth player to hit 3 home runs in a playoff game, becoming the first to do so in a League Division Series game.
 The last time a player hit 3 home runs in a postseason game was 1978 by George Brett.